 - Sir Malcolm Drummond, 10th Thane of Lennox, fought on the Scottish side and was killed in action;

-- John Graham, Earl of Menteith (my 19th great-grandfather), fought for the Scots, was taken prisoner and executed;
+- John Graham, Earl of Monteith, (my 19th great-grandfather) fought for the Scots, was taken prisoner and executed;

 Nearly a decade later, the Second War of Scottish Independence ended in 1357 with the signing of the Treaty of Berwick.

 Of course, the end of the Second War of Scottish Independence did not result in cessation of hostilities between England and Scotland.
 From the 14th through the 16th centuries, the two kingdoms continued combating in the Anglo-Scottish Wars.